 - The presence of C glabrata or C tropicalis

-- If there has been recurrent infections
+- If there have been recurrent infections

 - If the magnitude of infection is severe

 What are the risk factors for developing thrush?